silaszehnder/silaszehnder.github.io/about.md

 * working in a SOC and gaining deeper understanding of cybersecurity and how it pertains to software engineering
 * getting Security+ certified

-I also spent 3 summers cleaning carpets which certainly didn't teach me anything technical, but definitely taught me about hard work and earning your worth.
+I also spent 3 summers cleaning carpets.
+Still to this day it's one of my favorite jobs I've ever had.

 # Educational